What does the future hold for the next generation of Europeans?

 Caroline Flohr, 25, is an EP candidate for the pan-European party Volt in Germany.
 Running on one programme across Europe, Volt wants to reform the European federal system to make it more democratic and increase cooperation among member states in order to master challenges such as climate change and global migration.
 She studied Governance Economics and Development at Leiden University College in The Hague and has a small fair trade fashion brand.

-Katherine Tepper is a second-year candidate for the Master of International Affairs degree at the Hertie School of Governance, the president of the Hertie School chapter of European Horizons.
+Katherine Tepper is a second-year candidate for the Master of International Affairs degree at the Hertie School, the president of the Hertie School chapter of European Horizons.
 She holds dual bachelor degrees in international relations and classical voice and opera from the University of Rochester and the Eastman School of Music, respectively, in Rochester, New York, USA.

-Sophia Engel is a second-year student for the Master of Public Policy degree at the Hertie School of Governance.
+Sophia Engel is a second-year student for the Master of Public Policy degree at the Hertie School.
 She holds a bachelor’s degree in international relations from Malmö University and is active in the area of international cooperation on climate and sustainability.

 Johannes Liebig is a first-year candidate for the Master of Public Policy degree at the Hertie School Governance and the vice president of the Hertie School chapter of European Horizons.
 He holds a bachelor’s degree in sociology, political and communication science from Heinrich-Heine-Universität Düsseldorf.